'Best midfielder in world' - Casemiro an unlikely hero

 Brazil assistant Cesar Sampaio, who played in the 1998 World Cup final defeat by France, added: "Casemiro manages in front of the back four and acts as the first screen.

-"He can also pass from mid-distances, which makes a key difference in that position."
+"He can also shoot from mid-range distances, which makes a key difference in that position."

 Casemiro said: "It is very clear that my very first objective is to support the team and bring equilibrium.
 I need to support the players at the back and put out fires wherever they may be.